 Adjustments Upon Changes in Capitalization.
-In the event that any dividend or other distribution, recapitalization, stock split, reverse stock split, rights offering, reorganization, merger, consolidation, split-up, spin-off, split-off, combination, subdivision, repurchase or exchange of shares of Common Stock or other securities of the Company, issuance of warrants or other rights to purchase shares of Common Stock or other securities of the Company, or other similar corporate transaction or event affects the fair value of an award, then the Committee shall adjust any or all of the following so that the fair value of the award immediately after the transaction or event is equal to the fair value of the award immediately prior to the transaction or event: (i) the number of shares and type of Common Stock (or the securities or property) which thereafter may be made the subject of awards, (ii) the number of shares and type of Common Stock (or other securities or property) specified as the annual perparticipant limitation under the Amended 2012 Plan, (iv) the option price of each outstanding award, (v) the amount, if any, the Company pays for forfeited shares in accordance with the terms of the Amended 2012 Plan and (vi) the number of shares subject to or the exercise price of then outstanding SARs, to the end that the same proportion of the Company's issued and outstanding shares of Common Stock (or other securities or property) subject to any award shall always be a whole number.
-Notwithstanding the foregoing, no adjustment shall be made or authorized to the extent that such adjustment would cause the Amended 2012 Plan or any stock option to violate Section 422 of the Code or Section 409A of the Code.
+In the event that any dividend or other distribution, recapitalization, stock split, reverse stock split, rights offering, reorganization, merger, consolidation, split-up, spin-off, split-off, combination, subdivision, repurchase or exchange of shares of Common Stock or other securities of the Company, issuance of warrants or other rights to purchase shares of Common Stock or other securities of the Company, or other similar corporate transaction or event affects the fair value of an award, then the Committee shall adjust any or all of the following so that the fair value of the award immediately after the transaction or event is equal to the fair value of the award immediately prior to the transaction or event: (i) the number of shares and type of Common Stock (or the securities or property) which thereafter may be made the subject of awards, (ii) the number of shares and type of Common Stock (or other securities or property) subject to outstanding awards, (iii) the number of shares and type of Common Stock (or other securities or property) subject to outstanding awards, (iii) the number of shares and type of forfeited as the annual per-participant limitation under the Amended 2012 Plan, (iv) the option price of each outstanding award, (v) the amount, if any, the Company pays for forfeited shares in accordance with the terms of the Company's issued and outstanding shares of Common Stock in each instance shall remain subject to exercise (if applicable) at the same aggregate exercise price; provided however, that the number of shares of Common Stock (or other securities or any shall always be a whole number.
+Notwithstanding the foregoing, no adjustment shall be made or authorized to the extent that such adjustment would cause the Amended 2012 Plan or any stock option to violate Section 409A of the Code.
 All such adjustments must be made in accordance with the rules of any securities exchange, stock market or stock quotation system to which the Company is subject.